pitastrudl/wekanwiki/Troubleshooting-Mail.md

 2. Restart and run Wekan.

 ### Mail Sender
-To define a sender name for the mails automatically sended by Wekan.
+To define a sender name for the mails automatically sent by Wekan.
 1. ...`export MAIL_FROM='Thomas Anderson <neo@matrix.org>'`